Product Design Technology

 - Tariff points: 112

-- A-level subjects: One from the following: Art; Biology; Chemistry; Computing/Computer Science; Design and Technology; Electronics; Engineering; ICT; Maths/Further Maths; Music Technology; Physics; Product Design; Statistics.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: One from the following: Art, Biology, Chemistry, Computing/Computer Science, Design and Technology, Electronics, Engineering, ICT, Maths/Further Maths, Music Technology, Physics, Product Design, Statistics.
+You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
+You must have at least two A-Levels.

 - EDEXCEL (BTEC) Diploma: One of the following BTEC Diplomas: Aeronautical Engineering; Applied Science; Art and Design; Construction and the Built Environment; Creative Media Production; Electrical / Electronic Engineering; Engineering; Land-based Technology; Manufacturing Engineering; Mechanical Engineering; Operations and Maintenance Engineering; Production Arts; or similar.